PawanTiwari23/E-Commerce-Trendora/README.md

 # E-Commerce Website
 📌 Project Description:

-Trendora is a modern, responsive e-commerce website that offers users a smooth and engaging online shopping experience.
-It includes essential features like user authentication, product browsing, shopping cart management, and a real-time order summary — all wrapped in a clean and attractive UI.
+<b>Trendora is a modern, responsive e-commerce website that offers users a smooth and engaging online shopping experience.
+It includes essential features like user authentication, product browsing, shopping cart management, and a real-time order summary — all wrapped in a clean and attractive UI.</b>

 🔑 Key Features:

 🧾 Authentication System:

 Secure Login/Register pages.